mrbungle64/ecovacs-deebot.js/README.md

 A JavaScript port based on [sucks.js](https://github.com/joostth/sucks.js) of the python project [sucks](https://github.com/wpietri/sucks) and [ozmo](https://github.com/Ligio/ozmo) to drive an Ecovacs Deebot (Ozmo) robot vacuum.

-So far, only devices that communicate with the **XMPP** protocol work.

 All credits for figuring out and documenting the protocol go to [@wpietri](https://github.com/wpietri).
 He documented his [findings on the protocol](http://github.com/wpietri/sucks/blob/master/protocol.md) in his repository.